skmin-lab/unixmd/docs/source/objects/mqc/sh.rst

 - **coefficient** *(double/complex, list)* - Default: *None*

-  This argument defines the initial BO coefficients.
+  This parameter defines the initial BO coefficients.
   The elements can be either real or complex values.
-  If the argument is not given, the BO coefficients and density matrix are initialized according to the initial running state.
+  If the parameter is not given, the BO coefficients and the density matrix are initialized according to the initial running state.

 \

 - **deco_correction** *(string)* - Default: *None*

-  This argument determines the simple decoherence correction method.
+  This parameter determines the simple decoherence correction method.

   + *'edc'*: Energy based decoherence correction (EDC) scheme of Granucci et al :cite:`Granucci2010`.
   + *'idc'*: Instantaneous decoherence correction scheme